See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Experimental Validation

 \subsection{Virtual Tunnel Validation}

-Our system preserves the limb's motion inside a virtual tunnel learned from the expert's demonstration, as discussed in Section~\ref{Subsection: virtual_tunnel}.
+Our system guides the limb's motion inside a virtual tunnel learned from the expert's demonstration, as discussed in Section~\ref{Subsection: virtual_tunnel}.
 To validate the spatial robustness, a healthy participant performed the shoulder rotation exercise in active-assisted mode.
 To simulate a lack of motor coordination, the participant was asked to push in the orthogonal direction against the tunnel walls and at specific intervals during execution.
-The stiff orthogonal admittance gain was set to $\mathbf{A}_{\mathrm{stiff}} = 0.005 \mathbf{I}_{3\times3}$, and the temporal dilation parameters were tuned to $\gamma = 0.04$, and $\epsilon = 0.001$.
-The controller operated at a frequency of 100 Hz, and the robot's Tool Center Point (TCP) path was recorded relative to the robot's base coordinate frame.
+The stiff orthogonal admittance gain was set to $\mathbf{A}_{\mathrm{stiff}} = 0.001 \mathbf{I}_{3\times3}$, and the temporal dilation parameters were tuned to $\gamma = 0.04$, and $\epsilon = 0.001$.
+The controller operated at a frequency of $500$~Hz, and the robot's Tool Center Point (TCP) path was recorded relative to the robot's base coordinate frame.

-As depicted in Fig. ~\ref{fig:virtual_tunnel} (left), despite the subject's orthogonal forces ($||\bm{f}_{\mathrm{o}}||$ in red) being significant, the progress of the exercise was only controlled by the tangential force along the tangential axis.
-The stiff orthogonal admittance successfully maintained minimal trajectory deviation.
-To establish a baseline for comparison, we first recorded a reference trajectory by setting the temporal parameters to $\gamma = 0.0$, and $\epsilon = 0.5$, allowing the system to progress autonomously at a constant rate.
-The maximum recorded spatial deviation from the reference trajectory was $3.7 cm$ (Fig. ~\ref{fig:virtual_tunnel} (right)), confirming that the decoupled controller effectively confined the motion to the learned trajectory, preventing deviation caused by the patient's active contribution while ensuring the patient retains an intuitive feeling of control over the execution speed.
+As depicted in Fig.~\ref{fig:virtual_tunnel} (left), despite the subject's orthogonal forces ($||\bm{f}_{\mathrm{o}}||$ in red) being significant, the progress of the exercise remained governed only by the tangential force along the tangential axis.
+The low-gain orthogonal admittance kept the resulting trajectory deviation small relative to the applied disturbance.
+To establish a baseline for comparison, we first recorded a reference trajectory by setting the temporal parameters to $\gamma = 0.0$ and $\epsilon = 0.5$, allowing the system to progress autonomously at a constant rate.
+The maximum recorded spatial deviation from the reference trajectory was $3.7$~cm (Fig.~\ref{fig:virtual_tunnel} (right)), confirming that the decoupled controller effectively biased the motion toward the learned trajectory, limiting the influence of the patient's orthogonal effort while ensuring the patient retains an intuitive feeling of control over the execution speed.